ChmielewskiKamil/checkmate/README.md

 generated mutations.
 The goal of Checkmate is to provide a hands-off experience for security researchers and developers to run a single command, go do something else and come back to see the analysis results.

+### TLDR;

+1. Install Checkmate with: `go install github.com/ChmielewskiKamil/checkmate@latest`
+2. `cd` into your Solidity's project root and run `checkmate`
+3. Wait and reap the benefits (for large repos this might take a couple of hours to run from start to finish)

+**IMPORTANT**: If you want to generate mutants with gambit as well, make sure that you have [Gambit](https://github.com/Certora/gambit) installed.